 In many projects, especially smaller projects, skills might need to overlap in order to fully utilize the individual skillsets available to you.
 The tension comes when there is a need for a specific specialism or technical skill set in order to complete a given task.
 In these cases, the more generalist skill sets of a project team may not be able to fill the gap.

 David Baker has worked within the training industry for many years with PRINCE2 Training.
 Working on courses such as PRINCE2, ITIL, PMP, Agile, Scrum and Lean Six Sigma.
-PRINCE2 Training delivers world-class accredited training solutions to thousands of organisations and individuals throughout the world.
+PRINCE2 Training delivers world-class accredited training solutions to thousands of organizations and individuals throughout the world.